List of airports in France

 Below is a list of airports in France, grouped by department and sorted by commune.

 France is a country with its main territory in Western Europe, with several overseas territories and islands.
-The area known as Metropolitan France extends from the Mediterranean Sea to the English Channel and the North Sea, and from the Rhine to the Atlantic Ocean.
+The area known as metropolitan France extends from the Mediterranean Sea to the English Channel and the North Sea, as well as from the Rhine to the Atlantic Ocean.

-France is divided into 18 administrative regions, of which 13 are in metropolitan France (12 on the continent, plus Corsica) and 5 are overseas.
-The regions divided into 101 numbered departments which are in turn subdivided into 342 arrondissements (districts), 4,032 cantons, and 36,781 communes (municipalities).
+As of 2023, France is divided into eighteen administrative regions, of which thirteen are in metropolitan France (twelve on the continent, plus Corsica) and five are overseas.
+The regions are divided into 101 numbered departments which are in turn subdivided into 333 arrondissements (districts), 2,054 cantons (subdivisions) and 34,945 communes (municipalities).

 Airports in metropolitan France

 Locations shown in bold are as per the airport's AIP page.
 Most airports give two locations: the first is the city served, second is the city where the airport is located.

 ICAO location identifiers are linked to each airport's Aeronautical Information Publication (AIP), where available, from Service d'information aéronautique (SIA), the French Aeronautical Information Service.

 Airport names shown in bold indicate the airport has scheduled service on commercial airlines.

 Links shown after airport name are intended to be moved as each airport's Wikipedia article is created: WEB indicates a link to the airport's website, UAF indicates a link to airport's page at L'Union des Aéroports Français.